 Parenting During the Holidays

 Being a good parent is a tough job which can be made even more difficult during the upcoming holidays.
-Now, imagine how difficult it is for the classroom teacher who has a room full of kids all anxious for the holidays and excited for the winter break to arrive.
-The kids are over anxious, overstimulated and forgetful because of all the excitement.
-It may seem as if everything you taught them has gone out the window.
-All of the home policies and procedures as well as the school conventions that they once knew.
+Now, imagine how difficult it is for the classroom teacher to have a room full of kids who are all anxious for the holidays and excited for the winter break to arrive.
+The kids are over-anxious, overstimulated, and forgetful because of all the excitement.
+It may seem as if everything you taught them has gone out the window—all of the home policies and procedures, as well as the school conventions that they once knew.
 We can help kids during this time by doing just three things to help them stay focused.

-First, help them remember routines and policies for establishing order at home and at school.
-Kids will forget with all of the changes going on during the month of December.
-They have special programs at school, decorating at school and home, and changes in their schedule along with other commitments such as sports and music.
-It is important to review “how we doing things” once again and reestablish those commitments.
-Teachers too need help with the kids during this time.
-This is a good time to volunteer to help your child’s teacher in the classroom.
-By being available to help kids with simple questions, routines and buttoning their coat, you will be of great help to the classroom and school.
+First, help them remember routines and policies for establishing order at home and school.
+Kids will forget about all of the changes going on during December.
+They have special programs at school, decorating at school and home, changes in their schedule, and other commitments such as sports and music.
+It is essential to review “how we are doing things” again and reestablish those commitments.
+Teachers, too, need help with the kids during this time.

-Let’s hope that by the end of the holiday break you have found that things went very smoothly.
+Let’s hope that you have found that things went very smoothly by the end of the holiday break.
 Remember Help, Remind, & Teach when those behaviors get challenging with kids.

 Yours for better parenting,